 According to the Center on Budget and Policy Priorities, nearly 9.9 million children fell back into poverty.
 With 1.69 million and 1.08 million children affected, respectively, California and Texas led the way.

 The tax laws are very complex.
 Our short blog articles can only partially cover all the rules and nuances.
-Your specific facts may hold various opportunities and possible risks that only trained, experienced, and highly qualified tax specialists can spot.
+Your specific facts may hold various opportunities and possible risks that only trained, and highly qualified tax specialists can spot.
 We encourage you to find such help, rather than trying to figure it all out alone.
 Consider trying the iFindTaxPro marketplace by posting your project and signing up here.

 If you are a licensed tax professional interested in helping others either part or full-time, or ad hoc, come on in!
 Happy to have you.
 Our marketplace has the full suite of tools to communicate with clients including compliance calendars, task and message management, and billing.
 You can also quickly connect to knowledgeable colleagues who can complement your services with the ones you do not provide.
 Register here.